scarlett-de/Zoomcamp_hw/project/README.md

 Traveler-Focused Insights – Help budget-conscious travelers find affordable yet high-quality stays by highlighting undervalued neighborhoods or room types.

+# Technology Used

+You don't have to limit yourself to technologies covered in the course.
+You can use alternatives as well:

+Infrastructure as code (IaC): Terraform
+Cloud: Google Cloud Platform (GCP)
+Batch processing: Spark
+Data Warehouse: BigQuery
+Data transformation: DBT Core
+Workflow orchestration: Airflow
+Containerizetion: Docker
+Data Visualization: Google Looker Studio

 # Steps of running the project